FlowFuse/website/src/handbook/company/communication.md

 ## Asynchronous communication

-Communication through different timezones or due to differences in availility requires knowledge to be persistent in sources that are approachable to others and non-emphermeral.
+Communication through different timezones or due to differences in availability requires knowledge to be persistent in sources that are approachable to others and non-ephemeral.

 Information should thus be stored in:
 1. Handbook